 Mexican chocolate truffles — and spicy chocolate truffles in general — have been growing in popularity over the years.
 These Mayan Chocolate Truffles are a sweet and spicy combination that’s incredibly delicious.My whole family loves Mexican food, so a while ago we had a fun dinner party that was a Mexican food fest of sorts, and it was a whopping success!

 It was absolutely lovely — I think everyone left happy and full.
 These Spicy Mayan Chocolate Truffles were one of the desserts — they have a fiery bite and a creamy, rich sweetness.

-I’m no history buff, but I do know that the timeless Mayan combination of chiles, spices, and chocolate has seduced food lovers for thousands of years.
+The timeless Mayan combination of chilies, spices, and chocolate has seduced food lovers for thousands of years.
 So of course it makes sense that we love spicy chocolate truffles.

 What do Spicy Mayan Chocolate Truffles taste like?